bxlab/hifive/doc/hifive.rst

 -t, --trans              Calculate and include trans interactions in heatmaps.
 -c, --chromosomes str    A comma-separated list if chromosome names to include in the heatmaps. [all chromosomes] -d, --datatype str       Type of data to produce for the heatmaps.
 Valid options are raw, fend (only fend corrections applied), distance (only distance-dependence signal removed), enrichment (both fend correction and distance-dependence signal removed), and expected (only predicted signal). [fend]
+-y, --dynamically-bin        Dynamically bin heatmap.
+-x, --expansion-binsize int  The size of bins, in base pairs, to group data into for expanding under-populated bins.
+[10000] -f, --minobservations int    The minimum number of observed reads in a bin for it to be considered valid.
+[20] -a, --search-distance int    The furthest distance from the bin minpoint to expand bounds.
+If set to zero, there is no limit on expansion distance.
+[0]
+-v, --remove-failed          If a non-zero 'search-distance' is given, it is possible for a bin not to meet the 'minobservations' criteria before stopping looking.
+If this occurs and 'remove-failed' is set, the observed and expected values for that bin are zero.

 HiC Interval Options: